Using vector layers

 There are three ways to create vector layers.

-① First method: After creating a new canvas we will go to the following path: Layer (L) > New Layer > Vector Layer.
+First method: After creating a new canvas we will go to the following path: Layer (L) > New layer > Vector layer.

-② Second method: This is the easiest way to open a new vector layer; we have to click on the second icon, the one with a cube in its center in the «Layer» palette.
+Second method: This is the easiest way to open a new vector layer; We have to click on the second icon, the one with a cube in its center in the "Layer" palette.

 This icon will always indicate that it is a vector layer.
-You'll see it appear on the layer's thumbnail.
+You will see it appear in the layer thumbnail.

-③ Third method: We will go to the three stripes that are located in the upper left part of the «Layer» palette.
-When clicking, a menu will appear where we will follow the following route: New layer > Vector layer.
+Third method: We will go to the three stripes that are at the top left of the "Layer" palette.
+When you click, a menu will appear where we will follow the following path: New layer > Vector layer.

-This form will show us a window that will allow us to choose the color of the expression and a combination mode, in addition to naming it before creating it.
+This form will show us a window that will allow us to choose the expression color and a combination mode, in addition to naming it before creating it.

 2. Vector Eraser